 1. Think about your customer

-Who are you making fonts for?
-What do they need?
-Keep your customer in mind when creating your fonts and preparing marketing materials for a font release!
+Who are you making fonts for, and what do they need?
+Keep your customer in mind while designing fonts and when you prepare marketing materials for a release.
+A customer-focused approach makes your work easier to find and more appealing to buy.

 2. Think about the competition